fmrtl73/pxdocs/content/cloud-references/security/kubernetes/shared-secret-model/generating-tokens.md

     groups: ["*"]
     ```

-2. Create a file called `kubernetes.yaml` with the the following:
+2. Create a file called `kubernetes.yaml` with the following:

     ```text
     name: Kubernetes